TheDevPiyush/5ire-aa-connect/README.md

 ✔ What is the template of your project? › create-next-app ✔ Which chains does your app support?​ › EVM
-✔ Which ERC-4337 Contract does your app support?​ › CYBERCONNECT-1.0.0
+✔ Which ERC-4337 Contract does your app support?​ › SIMPLE-2.0.0
 ✔ Does it support an embedded wallet?​ … yes
 ```

+> Note that only the `SIMPLE` smart account is available on the **5ire** chain.

 Plus: